Bitcoin-com/developer.bitcoin.com/src/data/insights/developer.bitcoin.com.md

 ### BITBOX SDK

-Bitcoin.com’s new developer platform is based on the popular BITBOX javascript framework which has been downloaded 42,000+ times from 100+ countries.
+Bitcoin.com’s developer platform is based on the popular BITBOX javascript framework.
 Offering utility methods for Mnemonics, HDNodes, ECPairs, Crypto, Address conversion, Transactions and much more.

 [Learn More...](/bitbox)

-### BITBOX SDK

-42,000+ downloads

-100+ countries

----

 ### REST